T0chka/MLPermutationSolver/README.md

 ## Performance

 The system efficiently handles:
-- State sizes up to 34 elements
+- State sizes up to 34+ elements (depending on your machine)
 - GPU memory optimization
 - Sub-second solutions for many problems

-## Contributing
+## Research

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request
+This work builds upon and contributes to research in AI-based approaches to Cayley graph pathfinding.
+Results using these methods have been reported in:

+- Chervov, A., et al. (2025).
+"CayleyPy RL: Pathfinding and Reinforcement Learning on Cayley Graphs." [arXiv:2502.18663](https://arxiv.org/abs/2502.18663)

 ## License

 This project is open source.
-Please see the license file for details.

 ## Citation